 CDC bead-head caddis nymph tying instructions

-Add a bead (tungsten or brass depending on preferred sink rate) to the hook.
+Add a bead (tungsten or brass, depending on the preferred sink rate) to the hook.

 Lay down a thread base to an equivalent position on the hook shank to the barb